randomwalk94/academic-kickstart/content/research.md

 My advisor is [Alexei Novikov](https://www.math.psu.edu/~anovikov/).
 My interests cover topics in partial differential equations and probability, stochastic PDE, etc.

 At the moment, I investigate the long time behavior of a Hamiltonian system driven by slowly decorrelating noise.
+Some early works were done by Freidlin, Wentzell, Papanicolaou, etc.

 ### Research diary